drinkataco/k3s-ansible-playbook/README.md

 ## Requirements

-It is recommended that you have at least 1x Raspberry Pi 3b, although it is recommended to use a Pi 4 with an [SSD for boot](https://www.makeuseof.com/boot-raspberry-pi-4-via-ssd-network/).
+It is recommended that you have at least 1x Pi 4, although it is recommended to use a Pi 5 with an [SSD or NVMe for boot](https://www.makeuseof.com/boot-raspberry-pi-4-via-ssd-network/).

 Before running this playbook it is also assumed that: